xeoron/SSH-Check/README.md

 Note: Whatever is provided is enumerated using <a href="https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/bc.1.html" title="bc man page">bc</a> program

-If the there is no SSH connection to the server, then the service name will be copied to the system clipboard.
+Finally, if SSH-Check finds there is no SSH connection to the server, then the service name will be copied to the system clipboard.

 Program Defaults
 ======